sagemath/trac_to_gh/Issue 9875.md

 # Issue 9875: Building PARI/GP with SAGE_CHECK=yes fails on rnfkummer on a PPC Mac OS X 10.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9876

 Original creator: jdemeyer